-Foreign seamen who are in possession of a seafarer's identity card issued in accordance with ILO Convention No. 185 of 2003 shall not be subject to entry or exit checks under section 15 of the Act unless otherwise prescribed by the second paragraph.
-The person concerned may, without the permission of the police, undertake visits during shore leave and stay in the port
+Section 4-19 Check of foreign seamen wishing to exercise their right to shore leaveForeign seamen who are in possession of a seafarer's identity card issued in accordance with ILO Convention No. 185 of 2003 shall not be subject to entry or exit checks under section 15 of the Act unless otherwise prescribed by the second paragraph.
+The person concerned may, without the permission of the police, undertake visits during shore leave and stay in the port where the ship is lying for the time during which it is lying there, but not for more than three months.
+The chief of police decides the geographical delimitation of the area in which such right to share leave may be exercised.

-Entry and exit checks shall be carried out in the usual manner under section 15 of the Act when
+Entry and exit checks shall be carried out in the usual manner in pursuance of section 15 of the Act when